haseungyeon3/madlibstemplate/README.md

 **Group Assignment: Collaborative Mad Libs Game using Git and GitHub**

 **Objective:**
 The goal of this group assignment is to familiarize students with collaborative software development using Git and GitHub.
-In this assignment, students will work together to create a Mad Libs game.
+In this assignment, students will work together to play a Mad Libs game.
 Each student will contribute by adding words to the story from their own development branches.
 They will then use pull requests to integrate their changes into the main branch and manage potential merge conflicts entirely within GitHub's online interface.

 **Instructions:**

 **Step 1: Setting Up the Project Repository**

-1. The instructor will create a new GitHub repository for the Mad Libs game.

-2. Students will be divided into groups and assigned to a team.
-Each team will have its own fork of the main repository.
+1. After you accept the assignment, you will need to join the group corresponding to your assigned group on Canvas.

-3. Each student should clone their team's forked repository to their local development environment using the following command:
+2. Each student should clone their team's repository to their local development environment using the following command:
    ```
    git clone <repository_url>
    ```